Opinion polling for the 2019 United Kingdom general election

-Prior to the 2019 United Kingdom general election, various organisations carried out opinion polling to gauge voting intentions.
+Opinion polling for the 2019 general election was carried out by various organisations to gauge voting intentions.
 Results of such polls are displayed in this list.
 Most of the pollsters listed are members of the British Polling Council (BPC) and abide by its disclosure rules.
 Opinion polling about attitudes to the leaders of various political parties can be found in a separate article.

 The date range for these opinion polls is from the previous general election, held on 8 June 2017, to the 2019 general election.
 The election was held on 12 December 2019.

 Most opinion polls do not cover Northern Ireland, since its 18 seats were not contested by the political parties standing for election in the rest of the United Kingdom.

 Graphical summaries

-The chart below depicts opinion polls conducted for the next United Kingdom general election using a 15-poll moving average.
+The chart below depicts opinion polls conducted in the lead up to the 2019 UK general election using a LOESS lines.
 As discussed below, most of these polls do not include Northern Ireland.
-The larger circles at the end represent the actual results of the election.
+The final points represent the actual results of the election.